shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Advanced Spell Unraveling

 You learn how to stop reality from breaking.
-You may spend 1 AP to dismiss any ongoing spell effect, if you didn’t cast the spell that created the effect.
+You may spend 1 AP to dispel any ongoing spell effect, if you didn’t cast the spell that created the effect.
 The spell effect must be within your Cast Range.

 You learn how to prevent reality from being broken.
 You gain ADV when contesting a spell with Spell Duel, and the spell costs 1 AP less and 1 MP less, minimum 0.